Improved Convergence Rate of Nested Simulation with LSE on Sieve: Asymptotic Analysis

 \end{theorem} It is worth noticing that $\hat{\CalL}$ depends on the linearity $\hat{f}_{n,m}$.
 For linear estimators, i.e., $\hat{f}_{n,m}=\sum_{i=1}^n\phi_i(\cdot;X)\bar{y}_i$, $\hat{\CalL}=0$ because

 Linear estimators include many commonly used estimators, such as KRR and spline regression.
 For some non-linear estimator, such as wavelet-threshold estimators \citep{donoho1995noising}, it can be bounded by the approximation error $\|f^*_{n,m}-f_{n,m}\|_{L_2}$.
-For highly non-linear estimators such as neural networks, the analysis of $\hat{\CalL}$ becomes more involved.
+For highly non-linear estimators such as neural networks, the analysis of $\hat{\CalL}$ becomes more complicated.
+The convergence behavior of neural networks is contingent upon diverse assumptions and architectures.
+Notably, for two-layer neural networks and infinitely wide neural networks, their equivalence to kernel methods has been elucidated through approaches like the Neural Tangent Kernel \cite{jacot2018neural}, enabling feasible analysis.
+Nonetheless, analyzing the behavior of other neural network architectures poses a greater challenge due to the complexities and diverse nature of their structures and functionalities.

-If $\CalT$ is the risk measure, we need to impose two more assumptions. \begin{assumption} (i) $\CalF$ and $\CalF_{n,m}$ are star-shaped, i.e., for any $h$ in $\CalF$ or $\CalF_{n,m}$, $ah$ is also in $\CalF$ or $\CalF_{n,m}$ for all $0\leq a \leq 1$. (ii) for any $\delta >0$ and $h\in\CalF\cup\CalF_{n,m}$ with $\|h\|_{L_2(X)}\leq \delta$, there exists universal constant $\alpha \in(0,1]$ such that $\|h\|_{L_\infty}\leq \CalO(\delta^\alpha)$. \end{assumption}
+If $\CalT$ is the risk measure, we need to impose two more assumptions. \begin{assumption} (i) $\CalF$ and $\CalF_{n,m}$ are star-shaped, i.e., for any $h$ in $\CalF$ or $\CalF_{n,m}$, $ah$ is also in $\CalF$ or $\CalF_{n,m}$ for all $0\leqslant a \leqslant 1$. (ii) for any $\delta >0$ and $h\in\CalF\cup\CalF_{n,m}$ with $\|h\|_{L_2(X)}\leqslant \delta$, there exists universal constant $\alpha \in(0,1]$ such that $\|h\|_{L_\infty}\leqslant \CalO(\delta^\alpha)$. \end{assumption}

-\begin{assumption} There exist positive constants $C_1$, $C_2$, $t_0$, and $\beta\leq \gamma$ such that
+\begin{assumption} There exist positive constants $C_1$, $C_2$, $t_0$, and $\beta\leqslant \gamma$ such that

 \end{assumption}